gecad-group/peak-dashboard/README.md

-# peak-dashboard
+# PEAK Dashboard
-Dashboard extension to the PEAK framework.
+Dashboard used to monitor PEAK ecosystem.